-Our office in Enniscorthy will close on Wednesday, 21st of December and reopen on Wednesday, 4th of January.
+Our office in Enniscorthy will close at 3pm on Friday, 21st of December and reopen at 9am on Monday, 7th of January.

 Soon, Gardaí will be able to use handheld devices to instantly tell whether a vehicle is insured.